KostaGav/KostaGav.github.io/index.md

 ### Research

 My core research interests comprise the intersection of Social Psychology and Political Behavior, focusing on the behavioral consequences and conditions underlying the acceptance of citizenship norms.
-I am also interested in the latent modeling framework with regard to ideological scaling, natural language processing and multi-level modeling.
+I am also interested in the latent modeling framework, natural language processing and multi-level modeling.

 In my dissertation I am examining the conditions under which citizenship norms have behavioral consequences.
 My project encompasses a reconceptualization of citizenship norms within the framework of social norms, vignette experiments in Germany and the United States to identify the relevance of normative saliency and a large-scale survey study to examine the distribution and behavioral implications of citizenship norms within the German population.